-The fund had not yet commenced operations as of the date of this SAI, and therefore did not have any beneficial owners that owned greater than 5% of the outstanding voting securities as of the date of this SAI.
+The fund is new as of the date of this SAI, and therefore did not have any beneficial owners that owned greater than 5% of the outstanding voting securities as of the date of this SAI.
+The following persons are known by the Predecessor Fund to own of record 5% or more of the indicated class of the Predecessor Fund's outstanding voting securities.
+All information is as of March 24, 2025.